ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/view.md

 # Where can I view my monitoring results?

-UKFast offers a variety of monitoring options, the list of available ones for your server can be found in the following location in your [MyUKFast area](https://www.ukfast.co.uk/myukfast.html):
+ANS offers a variety of monitoring options, the list of available ones for your server can be found in the following location in your [MyUKFast area](https://www.ukfast.co.uk/myukfast.html):

 'Products and Services' > `Dedicated Servers`